Stress is something we all deal with from time to time. It’s just a part of life.

 - Avoid stimulants that disrupt sleep, such as coffee and nicotine

 - Do something soothing (take a bath, journal, or meditate)

-If you’re lying there and absolutely can’t sleep get up and do something boring.
-Sounds weird but it was a recommendation from a sleep specialist I saw years ago.
+- If you’re lying there and absolutely can’t sleep get up and do something boring.
+It sounds weird but it was a recommendation from a sleep specialist I saw years ago.

 Journaling is an excellent stress management tool and the mental health benefits are well-documented.

 Starting a journaling practice will help you get all those jumbled, racing, unhelpful thoughts out of your head and down on paper.
 It’s also a powerful tool to help you shift and change stressful thoughts and release negative emotions.